Luke-SNAW/Luke-SNAW/README.md

 >
 > — [ralphammer](https://ralphammer.com/is-perfection-boring/)

+> [Roberto Blake was talking about making 100 crappy videos](https://www.youtube.com/watch?v=OnUBaQ1Sp_E) to get better over time.
+Putting in the reps and improving a little bit each time.
+>
+> Putting in the work without expecting any external reward at first (eg views, followers, likes, etc) will pay off in the long run. — [100 Scrappy Things](https://www.florin-pop.com/blog/100-scrappy-things/)

 > A good match is a **structured** dance, where players aim to **score** while they are following well-defined **rules**.
 This **freedom within a structure** is what makes it fun.
 >
 > — [ralphammer](https://ralphammer.com/how-to-get-started/)